flyingmachine/brave-clojure-web/content/organization.md

 ; => exception!
 ```

+If you try all the above code in a REPL and `latlng->point` doesn't
+throw an exception, it's because you referred `latlng->point` in the
+previous code example.
+You'll need to restart your REPL session for
+the code to behave as shown.

 The takeaway here is that `require` and `use` load files and
 optionally `alias` or `refer` their namespaces.
 This covers the main
 use cases of `require` and `use`.
 As you write Clojure programs and